smaclell/smaclell.github.io/_drafts/test-cases-made-simple.md

 like ``TestCase`` and ``TestCaseSource`` for a single parameter or form more complicated test cases.

-The following attributes control the values for a parameter:
+The following attributes are placed on a parameter and control the parameter's values:

 * [Values][Values]
 * [ValueSource][ValueSource]
 * [Random][Random]
 * [Range][Range]

-Whereas the following attributes define how values for multiple parameters are combined to form test cases:
+Whereas the following attributes are applied to the method and define how values for multiple parameters are combined to form test cases:

 * [Combinatorial][Combinatorial]
 * [Sequential][Sequential]